Drill regulations for quick-firing field artillery

 with percussion shell : 1) aim at that target, 2) plate x, drum x, 3) level up (below) x, 4) percussion fire (with H.E. shell), 5) elevation x.

-If the angle of sight lacked, the commander ordered : level null.
-To change the level, he ordered level up (down) x.
-To increase the elevation of ½ mil, the correction could be made on the elevation, but only on the level, the commander ordered elevation x ½, increase!
+If the angle of sight lacks, the commander orders : level null.
+To change the level, he orders level up (down) x.
+To increase the elevation of ½ mil, the correction can be made on the elevation, but only on the level, the commander orders elevation x ½, increase!

-As soon as the gun was aimed according the commander’s order, the aimer said ready! and the commander for the first shot!
-At that order, the breech-blocker, the loader and the commander went back outside the wheels, and the aimer.
-Then, to open fire, the commander ordered first (second) and so on.
+As soon as the gun is aimed according the commander’s order, the aimer says ready! and the commander for the first shot!
+At that order, the breech-blocker, the loader and the commander go back outside the wheels, and the aimer grasps the firing handle with the right hand to transmit the fire, and with the left hand, he leans on the shield case.
+Then, to open fire, the commander orders first (second) shot! and the aimer draws the handle vigorously downward to trip the trigger arm and releases it.
+After the shot, the breech-blocker opens the breech to eject the cartridge case and holds it open until reloading, while the aimer lay the gun.

-To change the target, the commander ordered the new target and the new firing data, then the aimer ordered : move the gun.
-The gunners moved the gun accordingly : the aimer and the left shell-handler shifting the left wheel, the breech-blocker and the right shell-handler the right wheel, the fuze-cutter and the loader the traversing lever.
+To change the target, the commander orders the new target and the new firing data, then the aimer orders : move the gun.
+The gunners moves the gun accordingly : the aimer and the left shell-handler shifting the left wheel, the breech-blocker and the right shell-handler the right wheel, the fuze-cutter and the loader the traversing lever.

-To repel an attack at close range (by infantry – 400 m, by cavalry – 700 m), the commander ordered : 1) at the file (cavalry…), 2) elevation x, corrector x, 3) rapid!
-Fire ceased as soon as the threat ceased.
+To repel an attack at close range (by infantry – 400 m, by cavalry – 700 m), the commander orders : 1) at the file (cavalry…), 2) elevation x, corrector x, 3) rapid!
+Fire stops as soon as the threat ceases.

-Only in exceptional case (e.g. if the battery was surprised when it was assuming the route formation), when commander believed that time firing delayed opening fire, he ordered percussion fire : 1) at the cavalry (file…), 2) percussion fire (with H.E.shell), elevation null, 3) aim at the ground, rapid!
+Only in exceptional case (e.g. if the battery is surprised when it is assuming the route formation), when commander believes that time firing delays opening fire, he orders percussion fire : 1) at the cavalry (file…), 2) percussion fire (with H.E.shell), elevation null, 3) aim at the ground, rapid!

 Methods of fire.
-The text listed the orders that followed the firing data to obtain the different kinds of fire (e.g. at that line (battery…), elevation 20, corrector 45, sweeping!) :
+The text lists the orders that follow the firing data to obtain the different kinds of fire (e.g. at that line (battery…), elevation 20, corrector 45, sweeping!) :

-fire by order : the aimer fired only when he heard the number of his gun: first, second…;
+fire by order : the aimer fires only when he hears the number of his gun: first, second…;

-slow fire at a set speed : the commander ordered slow fire one (two…) at a time per minute, the aimer fired when received the order;
+slow fire at a set speed : the commander orders slow fire one (two…) at a time per minute, the aimer fires when he receive the order;

-storm of fire : the commander ordered one (two…) at a time, rapid!, the aimer fired the number of rounds established in advance without receiving another order;
+storm of fire : the commander orders one (two…) at a time, rapid!, the aimer fires the number of rounds established in advance without receiving another order;

 fire to break up :